awslabs/aws-virtual-application-management/docs/user-guide/applicationRepository.md

 Additional Applications can be added to the solution by configuring them in the "Application Repo" bucket.
 To register an application you will need to provide a metadata file, an icon image and optionally powershell scripts to perform custom installs.

 The below is an example of the info.json file that is required.
-The example below works in conjunction with the "Chocolatey" package manger http://chocolatey.org/.
+The example below works in conjunction with the "Chocolatey" package manager http://chocolatey.org/.

 ```
 {